B-UMMI/chewBBACA/README.md

 heatmap representing the loci presence-absence matrix, a heatmap representing the distance matrix based on allelic differences and a Neighbor-Joining tree based on the MSA of the core genome loci.

+- Added [pyrodigal](https://github.com/althonos/pyrodigal) for gene prediction.
+This simplified the processing of the gene prediction results and reduced runtime.

+- Fixed issue where the AlleleCall module would try to create results files for excluded inputs.

+- Fixed exception capturing during multiprocessing when using Python>=3.11.

 Check our [Changelog](https://github.com/B-UMMI/chewBBACA/blob/master/CHANGELOG.md) to learn about the latest changes.

 ## Citation